A Glug of Oil

 Steak sandwich filling ideas

-French fries or hand-cut chips - yes indeed, just add those into your steak sandwich!
+• French fries or hand-cut chips - yes indeed, just add those to your steak sandwich!

 Have you tried this recipe?
 Please leave a ⭐️⭐️⭐️⭐️⭐️ star rating in the recipe card below!

-steak sandwich, hot steak sandwich, ciabatta sandwich, sandwich idea, steak sandwich recipe,
+ciabatta steak sandwich, hot steak sandwich, best steak sandwich,

 English